Typical wing shape of a Bent-winged Bat.

 Bent-winged or

-Long-fingered Bats are so named because of the relatively long terminal
+Long-fingered Bats are so called because of the relatively long terminal

-bones of the fingers, particularly the middle finger, when compared with the
+bone of the middle finger, compared to the

 middle bone.
-When roosting, the lower part of the wing is held in a
+As a result, the end part of the wing is folded back and

 |